-Willingham Primary School is totally committed to social justice and improving life chances for children who are potentially vulnerable.
+Willingham Primary School is totally committed to social justice and improving life chances for children who are potentially vulnerable and believes that with equitable knowledge and equitable opportunities all children can achieve equitable success.
 It is dedicated to sharing its work and findings beyond the school to improve outcomes for as many children as it can reach.